ervinpepic/GlobeAbc/wp-content/plugins/litespeed-cache/readme.txt

 * **Page Optimize** Delay deletion of outdated CSS/JS files for a default of 20 days to avoid 404 errors with cached search engine copies.
 * **Cache** When caching, no longer send a purge request for CSS/JS removal to avoid cache engine conflicts.
 * 🐞**Core** Optimized SQL queries while autoloading if expected options are missing; reduced by 7 and 3 queries on backend and frontend respectively. (#396425 Jackson)
-* **Page Optm** Fixed a 404 issue that occured when upgrading the plugin manually, with a package upload or through the plugin manager.
+* **Page Optimize** Fixed a 404 issue that occured when upgrading the plugin manually, with a package upload or through the plugin manager.
 (Tobolo/Małgorzata/Abe)
 * **API** Added `litespeed_ccss_url` and `litespeed_ucss_url` API to manipulate the request URL for CCSS and UCSS.
 * **REST** Fixed a potential warning when detecting cacheable status on REST call. (rafaucau)
 * **OLS** Fixed an issue where the `COOKIEHASH` constant was undefined when used with OpenLiteSpeed as an MU plugin or with network activation.